Business Economics (Business)

 In planning a program of study, students should consult a faculty advisor or talk to any member of the economics faculty who would be glad to make suggestions about complementary courses.

-Some economics courses also satisfy ACE requirements (see OTHER paragraph below).
-Courses regularly offered in Fall and Spring semesters by the Department of Economics are as follows:
+Some economics courses also satisfy ACE requirements (as is noted below).
+Courses regularly offered in Fall and/or Spring semesters by the Department of Economics are as follows:

 Code | Title | Credit Hours |